saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 end
 ```

-Now both RHS values are evaluated before the register updates.
+Both RHS expressions are evaluated before the register values are updated.

 ```text
 Clock 1: